 Trying to induce rest through forced rigidity is like expecting a computer to write poetry.
 An essential contradiction makes such efforts useless.
 When you are bone tired, a good sleep is more rejuvenating than a strict form of meditation.

-Letting go of the ego’s agenda facilitates a deeper kind of rest, though sometimes the easiest way to let go is to satisfy the ego’s desires first (if they are harmless).
-They are most free who are able to move through the world with indifference to the ego’s agendas.
-Letting your heart rest in calmness is a part of this process and will help you remain free of mistakes.
-A deeper and more satisfying level of consciousness awaits those who can let themselves be still for as needed.
+Letting go of the ego’s agenda facilitates a deeper kind of rest, though sometimes, the easiest way to let go is to satisfy the ego’s desires first (if they are harmless).
+They who are able to move through the world with indifference to the ego’s agendas are most free.
+Letting your heart rest in calmness is a part of this process and will help you achieve your desired outcomes.
+A deeper and more satisfying level of consciousness awaits those who can let themselves be still as needed.

-Light-hearted or foolish chatter about problems can make things worse.
-If you lack inner calm, your words will reflect fears, doubts, desires, impatience and other restless forces.
-This can cause you harm in a number of subtle ways.
+Lighthearted or foolish chatter about problems can make things worse.
+If you lack inner calm, your words will reflect fears, doubts, desires, impatience, and other restless forces; and this can cause harm in subtle ways.
 For example, if you constantly babble about travel difficulties while on vacation, you may put others off, and thereby miss the good times and new companionship you were seeking in the first place.
 In addition, you may inadvertently say things that allow others to take advantage of you, particularly when you find yourself dependent on others for essential needs.
-If you give your mouth a rest and govern your speech, when you do speak, your words will carry a greater power and there will be no remorse.
+If you pause to govern your speech, when you do speak, your words will carry greater power, without remorse.

 Line 6 (top line)

 This line points to the ability to maintain stillness and composure in the midst of a chaotic world, which is a noble achievement.
-When positive acceptance of all of life has been achieved, what harm can follow from that?
+When positive acceptance of all of life has been achieved, what harm can follow?
 Peace and good fortune will await you.